tldr-pages/tldr/CONTRIBUTING.md

 ## Inclusive language

 Where possible, use inclusive language in the content of pages.
 For example, prefer terms like "denylist"/"allowlist" instead of "blacklist"/"whitelist", "primary"/"secondary" instead of "master"/"slave", "one" instead of "him"/"her", etc.
-Of course, this shouldn't sacrifice content clarity, such as when documenting tools where such terms have specific technical meanings, and their usage is central to explaining the involved concepts.
+Of course, this shouldn't sacrifice content clarity, such as when documenting tools where this terminology has specific technical meanings, and its usage is central to explaining the involved concepts.

 ## Licensing